Individual grants

 - Opportunities to release any capital.
 Significant capital savings and investments would be expected to be used for the payment of school fees, as would equity values in houses.

-- Although there are no set limits for family income Trustees would not usually award a bursary if there is a large value of savings/ investments for example or multiple properties.
+- Although there are no set limits for family income Trustees would not usually award a grant if there is a large value of savings/ investments for example or multiple properties.
 (Family income includes maintenance payments, partner’s income if relevant, benefits, pensions, rental income from additional properties etc).

 - In cases of separation, the contribution made by the absent parent.